rickeycarter/macDeepLearning/README.md

 macos-egpu --cudaDriver
 ```

-Install the toolkit
+Install the toolkit, which should also include the samples.
 ```
 macos-egpu --cudaToolkit
 ```

-And finally, the CUDA samples, which can be compiled to test the GPU, are installed with.
+If the samples are not installed, the following can be used to install them.
+They are helpful for testing the GPU once it is attached.

 ```
 macos-egpu --cudaSamples
 ```